Governing Board of Directors

 Meet the Parent Program of Mid-Coast Maine, Inc. Governing Board of Directors

-Rilla Bray joined the Board in 2009.
-She is presently a Youth Case Manager for The Landing Place, part of the Knox County Homeless Coalition.
-Rilla is also a mother and community volunteer.
+Rilla joined the Board in 2009.
+She has a background in family planning counseling and education.
+She is also a mother and community volunteer.

-Bethany Yovino joined the Board in January 2018.
-Bethany has worked for the Maine Department of Education as an Early Childhood Special Educator for Child Development Services for 25 years.
+Bethany joined the Board in January 2018 and currently serves as the Vice-President of the board.
+She has worked for the Maine Department of Education as an Early Childhood Special Educator for Child Development Services for 25 years.
 As a home visitor for Child Development Services, Bethany understands the importance of supporting families as they navigate the very important job of parenting young children.

 The Board of Directors, wishes to extend an invitation to members of the community to join the Governing Board of the Parent Program of Mid-Coast Maine, Inc. The Parent Program of Mid-Coast Maine, Inc. is a small non-profit 501©3 organization serving all parents and their families in Knox, Lincoln and Sagadahoc Counties since 1989.
 The Board has six regular meetings per year, as well as a couple of additional fundraising-related meetings as needed.